Tsuruoka: Climate

-Tsuruoka has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
-Precipitation is significant throughout the year but is heaviest from August to October.
-The average annual temperature in Tsuruoka is 12.9 C. The average annual rainfall is 2191.4 mm with December as the wettest month.
-The temperatures are highest on average in August, at around 25.3 C, and lowest in January, at around 1.7 C. The region is known for its heavy snowfalls during the winter, and people living in Sekigawa and Atsumi's neighborhoods can expect up to 2 meters of snow which after removal creates very particular snow walls standing high along the road.
+Tsuruoka has a humid subtropical climate (Köppen Cfa) with large seasonal temperature differences, featuring warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Precipitation is significant throughout the year but is heaviest from July to January.
+The average annual temperature in Tsuruoka is 12.9 C. The average annual precipitation is 2191.4 mm with December as the wettest month.
+Temperatures are highest on average in August, at around 25.3 C, and lowest in January, at around 1.7 C. The region is known for its heavy snowfalls during the winter, and people living in Sekigawa and Atsumi's neighborhoods can expect up to 2 meters of snow which after removal creates very particular snow walls standing high along the road.
 The first snows usually come in late November but the real peak is generally around January.
 The red leaves appear generally at the end of October and end in mid-November.